NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Now that the map can be rendered with multiple markers, it's time to add some style customizations.

-To tell the markers apart, you should add another option to the `markerType` submodule, to allow labeling each marker pin.
+To tell the markers apart, add another option to the `markerType` submodule, to allow labeling each marker pin.

 The API documentation states that [these labels must be either an uppercase letter or a number](https://developers.google.com/maps/documentation/maps-static/start#MarkerStyles).

-You can implement this with the `strMatching "<regex>"` type, where `<regex>` is a regular expression that will accept any matching (uppercase letter or number) values.
+You can implement this with the `strMatching "<regex>"` type, where `<regex>` is a regular expression that will accept any matching values, in this case an uppercase letter or number.

-- In the `let` block:
+In the `let` block:

 ```diff
 # marker.nix
          type = lib.types.nullOr lib.types.str;